manwar/theweeklychallenge/content/blog/perl-weekly-challenge-015.md

 ### NEW MEMBERS

-1) Robert Van Dam, experienced perl5 hacker.
+1) Robert Van Dam, experienced Perl hacker.

 2) Walt Mankowski, lives in the Philadelphia area and ran the Philadelphia Perl Mongers for many years.
 He has been using Perl since 1995 and he has attended all but 2 of the YAPC/TPC conferences held in North America.
 He loves Perl of course, but also program in Python, C and C++, Matlab, and he has even done COBOL back in the day.

-3) Roger Bell West, experienced Perl5 hacker.
+3) Roger Bell West, experienced Perl hacker.
 We both worked on Tusker project for a consultancy firm Torrington in London many years ago.

-4) Duane Powell, experienced Perl5 hacker from Dallas, Texas, USA.
-He has been using perl 5 for systems administration and file wrangling for the computer animation industry since 1999.
+4) Duane Powell, experienced Perl hacker from Dallas, Texas, USA.
+He has been using Perl for systems administration and file wrangling for the computer animation industry since 1999.

-5) Shaun Pearce, experienced Perl5 hacker from South Africa.
+5) Shaun Pearce, experienced Perl hacker from South Africa.
 He has been a programmer for 10 years.
-Mostly C, but perl for freeradius and python for server management.
+Mostly C, but Perl for freeradius and Python for server management.

-6) Noud, Dutch, just started learning Perl 6.
-These challenges will be a great opportunity to learn Perl 6 quick.
+6) Noud, Dutch, just started learning Raku.
+These challenges will be a great opportunity to learn Raku quick.
 Fluent in several other languages, including Dutch.

-7) Nikhil Prasanna, experienced Perl5 hacker.
+7) Nikhil Prasanna, experienced Perl hacker.

 Check out other [team](/team) members.